 Instructions

-- Preheat the oven to 350 degrees.
-Spray a mini muffin tin with nonstick spray.
+- Preheat the oven to 350°F. Spray a mini muffin tin with a nonstick spray like Baker's Joy.

-- Stir together the flour, baking powder, and salt.
+- Stir together the cornstarch, flour, baking powder, baking soda, and salt.
 Slowly mix into the peanut butter mixture.

-- Roll the dough into 24 even balls.
+- Use a 1-tbsp scoop to make 20 even balls.
 Roll each dough ball in the remaining granulated sugar.

-- Place in prepared muffin tin.
-Bake for 8-9 minutes.
+- Place in the prepared muffin tin.
+Bake for 8 minutes.
 Remove from the oven and let cool in the pan for 2 minutes.

 - Press a peanut butter cup into the top of each cookie.
-Gently use a knife to remove the cookie from the pan and place on a wire rack..
+Use a knife to gently remove the cookies from the pan and place them on a wire rack.

 Recommended Products